 This series brings together one of the largest and most diverse lineups of New Jersey organizations and voices from across the ideological spectrum to develop an action plan for racial justice and reparations.
 Participants include national thought leaders, philanthropic and community-based organizations, policy advocates, jurists, and local activists who have been directly impacted by injustice.
 Series website and registration links here.

 April 2022 Grantee News

-To learn more about recent efforts by The Fund's grantees, read our Spring 2019 grantee news update.
+To learn more about recent efforts by The Fund's grantees, read our April 2022 grantee news update.

-The Fund for New Jersey is proud to announce that for the second quarter of 2019 it has awarded grants in the total amount of $1,335,000 to advance public policies in the areas of climate change and clean energy, environmental protection, criminal justice reform and social justice, and transportation.
+The Fund for New Jersey is proud to announce that for the first quarter of 2022, it has awarded grants in the total amount of $905,000 to advance public policies in the areas of immigration, housing, education, and public media.
 Read the full press release here.